ss1611/CS220-AU-portfolio-1/di-reflection.md

 ![V&R map plain](assets/img/vr-map-plain.svg)

+To analyse my data I used
+- SWOT
+- ?

 ### my future digitial identity/identities

-To address
+After identifying my current use of digital identities on the Web, I now define the following goals to help my use of these identies.

 - digital capability
 - online presence
-- digital identity
 -
 - and self-awareness to identify areas for improvement.
 -